Wiki · Concept · Last reviewed June 25, 2026

 Definition

-Content provenance is the recorded history of a digital asset: who or what created it, what tools touched it, what edits were made, and what claims can be verified about its origin.
-It can apply to images, video, audio, documents, and other media.
+Content provenance is the recorded history of a digital asset: who or what created it, what tools touched it, what edits were made, what ingredients were used, and what claims can be verified about its origin.
+It can apply to images, video, audio, documents, datasets, model outputs, and other media.

 Watermarking embeds a signal into content so that later systems can detect that signal.
 Some watermarks are visible.
 Others are invisible to humans but detectable by software.
-Watermarks can be used to mark AI-generated content, identify a generating system, or support provenance recovery after metadata is stripped.
+Watermarks can be used to mark AI-generated content, identify a generating system, or preserve an origin signal after ordinary metadata is stripped.

 Technical Lineage